Does large group photography scare you?! Here’s why it shouldn’t!

 If there is motion in the shot, you’ll want to increase your shutter to “freeze” the motion!

 Another tip: ALWAYS check the back of your camera.
 When you’re in between shots, zoom in on your LCD screen and make sure everyone is in focus.
 It’s worth the extra effort, I promise!

 Set your ISO as you usually would be based on the light in your particular situation.
 Outside shots on a sunny day will usually start at ISO 100-200.
 If it’s a tad on the cloudy side, maybe increase it to ISO 400.
 If you are photographing in an office without artificial light, you may need to increase this.
 Make sure to ask if these group photos will be printed!
 We’d like to reduce grain as much as possible when it comes to printing, so it’s always a good idea to know what the photo will be used for.
 If it’s a company brochure you can probably get away with a higher ISO and the use of a “grain/noise reducer,” but if it’s for a large wall portrait, you may want to encourage your clients to move outside.

 Lighting can be difficult with large group photos, especially if you plan to do them outside!
 If you’re only using natural light, remember that light ALWAYS beats location (I know this can’t always be negotiated).
 If you CAN, ask the universe for a few clouds.
 Ok, ok, I know that doesn’t always work.

-If you’re shooting on a really sunny day, try to find a large patch of shade.
-If shade isn’t possible, put their backs to the sun and make sure they are facing their shadows.
+If you’re shooting on a sunny day, try to find a large patch of shade.
+If the shade isn’t possible, put their backs to the sun and make sure they are facing their shadows.
 This means when they are standing, their shadows should be directly in front of them.
 Doing this will help eliminate harsh shadows on their faces.

 4. Make Sure Your Clients Can See You